tavrez/openssh-sk-winhello/README.md

             Use absolute path to `winhello.dll` or `ssh-agent` will refuse to add your key.

-        - Set it on every call:
+        - Or set it on every call:

             ```bash
             SSH_SK_PROVIDER=winhello.dll ssh-keygen -t  ecdsa-sk
             SSH_SK_PROVIDER=winhello.dll ssh-add ~/.ssh/id_ecdsa_sk
             ```

-        - Use argument like this:
+        - Or use argument like this:

             ```bash
             ssh-keygen -w winhello.dll -t ecdsa-sk